NovatecConsulting/angular-workshop/docs/exercises/basic/routing/setup.md

 :::info Exercise

 Create a simple Angular component, such as a login page, with hardcoded data and display it in the template.
-Make it accessible using the `/login` route.
+Make it accessible using the `/login` route and ensure the corresponding components load correctly.

 :::